 Coaching Pedagogy [COAP]

 This concentration provides knowledge and skills that apply to both coaching and teaching physical education through emphasis on teaching, research methodologies and applications of current technology.
 This is a hybrid program that combines online and on-campus course work over three consecutive summers.
-Topics include lifespan motor development, digital video analysis using Dartfish technology, issues in athletic training, sports conditioning, principles of coaching, behavior in sport and inclusive coaching methods and programs.
+Topics include lifespan motor development, digital video analysis using Dartfish technology, sport skill analysis, sports conditioning, principles of coaching, behavior in sport and inclusive coaching methods and programs.

 Physical Education Leadership [LEA]